AleMorales9011/ForgeWare/src/System-Design.md

 A CDN is a network of geographically dispersed servers used to deliver static content.
 CDN servers cache static content like images, videos, CSS, and JavaScript files.

 ![cdn-server](images/cdn-server.jpg)

+1. User A tries to get image.png by using an image URL.
+The URL’s domain is provided by the CDN provider.
+2. If the CDN server does not have image.png in the cache, the CDN server requests the file from the origin, which can be a web server or online storage like Amazon S3.
+3. The origin returns image.png to the CDN server, which includes an optional HTTP header Time-to-Live (TTL) which describes how long the image is cached.
+4. The CDN caches the image and returns it to User A. The image remains cached in the CDN until the TTL expires.
+5. User B sends a request to get the same image.
+6. The image is returned from the cache as long as the TTL has not expired.